 A meeting convened under Articles 12 or 14 shall be convened in the same manner as nearly as possible as that in which meetings are to be convened by directors.

 The chairperson of the board of directors shall preside as chairperson at every general meeting of the Company, or if there is no such chairperson, or if he or she is not present within 15 minutes after the time appointed for the holding of the meeting or is unwilling to act, the directors present shall elect one of their number to be chairperson of the meeting.
+A quorum for a General Meeting of the Company shall be 40 people or 2.5% of the voting membership whichever is the greater.

 If at any meeting no director is willing to act as chairperson or if no director is present within 15 minutes after the time appointed for holding the meeting, the members present shall choose one of their number to be chairperson of the meeting.